1st ICCV Workshop and Challenge on Category-Level Object Pose Estimation in the Wild

 This workshop addresses the critical problem of category-level object pose estimation and its applications within complex robotic manipulation scenarios.
 Pose estimation, a fundamental challenge in both 3D computer vision and robotics perception, involves accurately determining an object's complete 6-degree-of-freedom (6DoF) pose, comprising its 3D rotation and translation.
 Our workshop specifically focuses on advancing category-level pose estimation methods under realistic and demanding robotic manipulation settings, particularly emphasizing articulated objects, dynamic environments with potential human-object interactions, and objects subject to severe occlusions and partial visibility.

-Category-Level Pose Estimation in Complex Real-World Scenarios
+Phase 1: Category-Level Pose Estimation in Complex Real-World Scenarios

-Pose Estimation Evaluation Through Downstream Robotic Manipulation Tasks
+Phase 2: Pose Estimation Evaluation Through Downstream Robotic Manipulation Tasks

 Call for papers